jbmiller10/transcribrr/DEVELOPMENT.md

 - PyAudio: `sudo apt-get install portaudio19-dev`
 - PyQt6: May require Qt runtime libraries

-### UTF-16 requirements.txt
+### Requirements file
-The legacy requirements.txt file is UTF-16 encoded.
-Use the pyproject.toml for dependency management instead.
+The `requirements.txt` file is now UTF-8 encoded and aligns with the project’s Python packaging.
+Prefer `uv sync` (from `pyproject.toml`) in CI and local dev; `pip install -r requirements.txt` remains available for environments that rely on a requirements file.